Black Holes, Ellipsoids, and Nonlinear Waves in Pseudo-Finsler Spaces and Einstein Gravity: Einstein--Finsler Manifolds

-Alternatively, we can consider that $\mathbf{V}=V$ is a 4--d nonholonomic manifold (in particular, a pseudo--Riemannian one) with local fibered structure.\footnote{ A pair $(\mathbf{V},\mathcal{N})$, where $\mathbf{V}$ is a manifold and $ \mathcal{N}$ is a nonintegrable distribution on $\mathbf{V}$, is called a nonholonomic manifold.} Following this approach, we can model various types of gravitational interactions/ configurations characterizing nonlinear and/or nonholonomic effects in general relativity.\footnote{ In this work, boldface symbols will be used for nonholonomic manifolds/ bundles (nonholonomic spaces) and geometric objects on such spaces.} In such a case, we shall treat $x^{i}$ and $y^{a},$ respectively, as conventional horizontal/ nonholonomic (h) and vertical / holonomic (v) coordinates (both types of such coordinates can be time-- or space--like ones).
+Alternatively, we can consider that $\mathbf{V}=V$ is a 4--d nonholonomic manifold (in particular, a pseudo--Riemannian one) with local fibered structure\footnote{ A pair $(\mathbf{V},\mathcal{N})$, where $\mathbf{V}$ is a manifold and $ \mathcal{N}$ is a nonintegrable distribution on $\mathbf{V}$, is called a nonholonomic manifold.
+In this work, boldface symbols will be used for nonholonomic manifolds/ bundles and geometric objects on such spaces.}, as we discuss in \cite{vrflg,ijgmmp,vsgg}.
+For such constructions, we treat $ x^{i}$ a nd $y^{a},$ respectively, as conventional horizontal/ nonholonomic (h) and vertical / holonomic (v) coordinates (both types of such coordinates can be time-- or space--like ones).
+On nonholonomic (pseudo) Riemannian manifolds, we can introduce Finsler and/or almost K\" ahler like variables/cordinates \cite{vrflg,vpla,vbrane}.\footnote{ We emphasize that the spacetime signature may be encoded formally into certain systems of frame (vielbein) coefficients and coordinates, some of them being proportional to the imaginary unity $i,$ when $i^{2}=-1.$ For instance, on a local tangent Minkowski space of signature $(-,+,+,+),$ we can chose $ e_{1^{\prime }}=i\partial /\partial u^{1^{\prime }},$ where $i$ is the imaginary unity, $i^{2}=-1,$ and write $e_{\alpha ^{\prime }}=(i\partial /\partial u^{1^{\prime }},\partial /\partial u^{2^{\prime }},\partial /\partial u^{3^{\prime }},\partial /\partial u^{4^{\prime }}).$ Such formal local Euclidean coordinates were used in the past in a number of textbooks on relativity theory (see, for instance, \cite{landau,moller}).
+This is useful for some purposes of analogous modelling of gravity theories as effective Lagrange mechanics, or Finsler like, geometries, but this does not mean that we work with a complexification of classical spacetimes, see discussion in Ref. \cite{vrflg}.
+The term ''pseudo--Finsler'' was also considered more recently for some analogous gravity like models (see, for instance, \cite{skak}).} In a more general context, we can model by nonholonomic distributions / frames on (pseudo) Riemannian/ Einstein manifolds various types of (pseudo) Finsler geometries when coordinates of type $y^a$ are not "velocities" but certain nonholonomically constrained variables, for instance, in general relativity.